Information

 On the Operations page, click Add Operation, and perform the following steps:

-1. Enter a unique operation name, and an optional description, and then click Next.
+3. Enter a unique operation name and an optional description, and then click Next.

 The operation name must always be unique (up to 150 characters), even if users with different roles create it.

-2. In the Vulnerability Selections section, you can either enter a search term or use Advanced filter to select vulnerabilities.
+4. In the Vulnerability Selections section, either enter a search term or use Advanced filter to select vulnerabilities.

-Results from only the latest search are selected for the operation.
-Use any of the following search options to select the vulnerabilities to remediate:
+Only the latest search results are selected for the operation.
+Use either of the following search options to select the vulnerabilities to remediate:

 • Enter a vulnerability name, asset host name or IP address, or a CVE ID, and click Search.